Traveller’s Tale: Tips for Planning a Visit to Graceland, USA

 Exiting the house from the back, you can visit the racquet ball court which has been converted into an exhibition space for the many gold records awarded to Elvis for album sales — most of them posthumously.
 A nine foot high solid glass statue presented by RCA occupies pride of place.
 It must weigh a ton.
 I’m guessing the staff at the mansion were thrilled the day that one was dropped off at the front door.

-Further on is the kidney-shaped pool with its small diving board and the meditation garden where visitors can pay their respects at the graves of the Presley clan — Elvis, his mother Gladys, father Vernon and Grandmother Minnie Mae (who outlived them all).
+Further on is the kidney-shaped pool with its small diving board and the meditation garden where visitors can pay their respects at the graves of the Presley clan — Elvis, his daughter Lisa Marie (who died suddenly in early 2023), mother Gladys, father Vernon, and grandmother Minnie Mae.
 There’s also a plaque commemorating Presley’s stillborn twin brother — Jesse.

-Leave enough time to check out the singer’s staggering collection of classic cars and private Convair 880 jet — named the Lisa Marie after his daughter.
+Leave enough time to check out the singer’s staggering collection of classic cars and private Convair 880 jet — named the Lisa Marie.
 The car museum is situated on the opposite side of Elvis Presley Boulevard to the mansion.

 So what does Graceland say about Elvis?
 Everyone who visits will have a different answer.
 For me, this is a home Elvis clearly revelled in — gold-painted wooden banisters and all.
 I’m guessing the star would have been extremely proud of his pad and it was probably a source of great joy in the toughest of times.
 And that’s what home is all about.